What Is Humalog? Everything You Should Know Before Starting

 Who Uses Humalog?

-Humalog is most relevant for people whose situation maps to its approved indications: diabetes mellitus.
+Humalog is most relevant for people whose situation maps to its approved indications: type 1 diabetes; type 2 diabetes.

 People who should avoid Humalog include those with the following: